jasonreed7/coach-chat-create-react-app/README.md

+## Coach Chat

+This is a simple chat webapp created with React and Create React App (see readme below).
+It currently uses a temporary token-based login page before letting the user access the app.
+To run, clone the repository.
+Next run `npm install` inside of the cloned repository.
+Run `npm start` to start the local server.
+In Chrome navigate to `http://localhost:3000/login.html?token=d65e4ebb-3e95-439b-b213-70e393d3cb2a` to access a sample account.
+The login page will send you to `index.html`.

+Next steps:

+- Test in other browsers
+- Display correct username data once that feature is fixed in backend
+- Work on a message fetching strategy- websocket?
+Ajax requests on timed intervals depending on user activity?
+- Polyfills
+- Replace jQuery with lighter weight options
+- Future features: Emojis, profile pics, file attachments

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>